DimaBond174/cache_multi_thread/README.md

 # Concurrent caching algorithms.

 You are in the test bench repository where the fastest algorithms for multithreaded data caching are compared.
-If you have your own variant of a thread-safe cache, please send me a link to its C / C ++ implementation (specnet.messenger@gmail.com) so that I can add it to the tests.
+If you have your own variant of a thread-safe cache, please send me a link to its C/C++ implementation (specnet.messenger@gmail.com) so that I can add it to the tests.

 # Current test results.
 ## Key-string search :